peppelongo96/UnicalDown/README.md

  - Double-clickable script launcher provided (Windows only)
 #### v1.3
  - Make aria2 downloading procedure more consistent and reliable
- - Code adjustments to make more lightweight execution
+ - Code adjustments in order to a more lightweight execution
  - Added a second double-clickable script launcher to temporarily suspend PC sleeping (Windows only)

 ## PREREQS